foobuzz/todo/README.md

 	./todo.py

-You can create a directory named `.toduh` in the `source` directory which will carry development-specific data as long as you run `python3 todo` from the `source` directory.
+You can create a directory named `.toduh` in the `source` directory which will carry development-specific data as long as you run `./todo.py` from the `source` directory.

 ### Tests